 Drain off the soaking water and add the rice to a small pot.
 Add 2 cups of fresh cold water to the rice and bring to a boil.
 Let cook for 25-30 minutes or until the rice is fully done.
 Check doneness by tasting, it should still be chewy but no crunchy in the center.
 Be careful: After about 15 minutes, you need to stir it almost constantly.
 The rice is thick enough at this point to stick to the bottom and burn without enough stirring.

 While the rice is cooking, cook the taro.
-Put the cut taro in a small pot of cold water and ¼ tsp of salt, bring it to a boil and let it cook for 5-7 minutes until it fully cooks and is fork tender.
+Put the cut taro in a small pot of cold water and ¼ teaspoon of salt, bring it to a boil and let it cook for 5-7 minutes until it fully cooks and is fork tender.
 Drain and set aside.

 After the rice is done.
 Add the palm sugar and salt and stir until the sugar is completely dissolved.
 Stir in the taro and the young coconut meat.